 - Right about now you’ll likely be ready for lunch.
-There are a couple of restaurants and bars you can eat at (extra charge unless you purchased the Plus ticket) and you can choose a sit down meal, a buffet or as we did order some fajitas and margaritas at a beach palapa.
+There are a couple of restaurants and bars you can eat at (extra charge unless you purchased the Plus ticket) and you can choose a sit-down meal, a buffet or as we did order some fajitas and margaritas at a beach palapa.

 - By this time it should be around 2:00 pm, depending on how long you lingered at the beach.

 - Check your map and start making your way back to your locker.
-If you want to you can stop along the way to see the turtles (#5), the aquarium (#6), and if your timing is good you may catch the Voladores cermony (#10).
+If you want to you can stop along the way to see the turtles (#5), the aquarium (#6), and if your timing is good you may catch the Voladores ceremony (#10).

 - By about 3:00 pm you’ve returned your snorkel gear and belongings and are dried off and ready for nature and culture time.

-- After a look at the Mayan Village you can walk through the Mexican Cemetery (#34) and St Francis of Assisi Chapel (#33) on your way to the Butterfly Pavilion and Aviary (#9) where you should arrive around 4:00 pm, if you didn’t stop to take in a ball game or nature tour.
+- After a look at the Mayan Village you can walk through the Mexican Cemetery (#34) and St Francis of Assisi Chapel (#33) on your way to the Butterfly Pavilion and Aviary (#9) where you should arrive around 4:00 pm if you didn’t stop to take in a ball game or nature tour.

 - The Aviary and Butterfly Pavilion are quite extensive and if you’re enjoying it and taking lots of photos you could be there for at least an hour bringing you to about 5:00 or 5:30 pm

 - Assuming the Mexico Xcaret Espectacular starts at 7:00 pm you should have time for some dinner or snacks.
-There are many restaurants and snack bars to choose from but we suggest you make your way towards the main theater so that are close and can go and get seats right after your meal.
+There are many restaurants and snack bars to choose from but we suggest you make your way towards the main theater so that you’re close and can go and get seats right after your meal.
 If you’re running late or aren’t overly hungry there are snacks like popcorn, hot dogs and ice cream at the theater.

-Nature Lovers Itinerary
+Nature Lovers Xcaret Itinerary

-- Start your day the same way as the Live Dream Discover Itinerary but check the schedule for any nature related events to add in to your day.
+- Start your day the same way as the Live Dream Discover Itinerary but check the schedule for any nature related events to add into your day.